pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 ```

 ```
-I would like *those*, please.
+My brother would like *those*, please.
 *These* are nice flowers.
-I am not sure *that* is how you do it.
+Raju told everyone *that* the party is tomorrow.
 *This* is crazy!
 ```